luhao007/WoW-Classic-Addons/AddOns/GTFO/ReadMe.txt

 4.69.4
 * Added Dragonflight spells (world)
-* Added Dragonflight for Ruby Life Pools
+* Added Dragonflight spells for Ruby Life Pools
-* Added Dragonflight for The Nokhud Offensive
+* Added Dragonflight spells for The Nokhud Offensive
-* Added Dragonflight for Halls of Infusion
+* Added Dragonflight spells for Halls of Infusion
-* Added Dragonflight for Brackenhide Hollow
+* Added Dragonflight spells for Brackenhide Hollow

 4.70
 * Fixed an issue that could cause tank detection to fail on some classes after reloading UI
 * Added Dragonflight spells (world)
-* Added Dragonflight for Ruby Life Pools
+* Added Dragonflight spells for Ruby Life Pools
-* Added Dragonflight for The Nokhud Offensive
+* Added Dragonflight spells for The Nokhud Offensive
-* Added Dragonflight for Halls of Infusion
+* Added Dragonflight spells for Halls of Infusion
+* Added Dragonflight spells for Algeth'ar Academy
+* Added Dragonflight spells for The Azure Vault

+4.70.1
+* Added Dragonflight spells (world)
+* Added Dragonflight spells for Neltharus
-* Added Dragonflight for Algeth'ar Academy
+* Added Dragonflight spells for Algeth'ar Academy
+* Added Dragonflight spells for Halls of Infusion
+* Added Dragonflight spells for Uldaman: Legacy of Tyr
+* Added Dragonflight spells for Brackenhide Hollow
+* Added Dragonflight spells for The Azure Vault

+4.70.2
+* Fixed Dragonflight spells for Uldaman: Legacy of Tyr
+* Fixed Dragonflight spells for Algeth'ar Academy
+* Added Dragonflight spells (world)
+* Added Dragonflight spells for Vault of the Incarnates
+* Added Dragonflight spells for Uldaman: Legacy of Tyr
-* Added Dragonflight for The Azure Vault
+* Added Dragonflight spells for The Azure Vault

+4.70.3
+* Fixed Dragonflight spells for Algeth'ar Academy
+* Added Dragonflight spells (world)
+* Added Dragonflight spells for Vault of the Incarnates
+* Added Dragonflight spells for The Nokhud Offensive
+* Added Mists of Pandaria spells for Temple of the Jade Serpent

+4.70.4
+* Fixed Dragonflight spells for Vault of the Incarnates
+* Added Dragonflight spells (world)
+* Added Dragonflight spells for Vault of the Incarnates
+* Added Mists of Pandaria spells for Temple of the Jade Serpent

+4.70.5
+* Fixed Dragonflight spells for Vault of the Incarnates
+* Added Dragonflight spells (world)
+* Added Dragonflight spells for Vault of the Incarnates

+5.0
+* Native support for custom sounds
+* Added Dragonflight spells (world)
+* Added Dragonflight spells for Vault of the Incarnates